OL-YAD/rossmann-pharmaceuticals-sales-forecast/notebooks/README.md

 ## Notebooks Folder/

 ```
-    `preprocessing.ipynb`      : contains a scripts for or data cleaning and processing
+    `preprocessing.ipynb`      : contains a notebook for or data cleaning and processing
-    `ml_preprocess.ipynb`      : contains a script for data preparation  to train a model
+    `ml_preprocess.ipynb`      : contains a notebook for data preparation  to train a model
-    `ml_modelling.ipynb`       : contains a script for for Regression model training
+    `ml_modelling.ipynb`       : contains a notebook for for Regression model training
-    `dl_modelling.ipynb`       : contains a script for LSTM model training
+    `dl_modelling.ipynb`       : contains a notebook for LSTM model training
 ```